grepmusic/download_m3u8_to_ts/README.md

 # download_m3u8_to_ts
-a bash script that can download m3u8 to ts with multiple process &amp; cache
+a bash script that can download m3u8 to ts with multiple processes in parallel and resume from last state

 usage: